ben-marlin/jframedemo/src/main/README.md

 The method call to `setSize` also does what you think, but it takes the width first, then the height.
 The measurement units are pixels.
 Older computers will have a screen about 1000 pixels wide.
 Newer computers will have 2000-4000, depending on your settings (setting a laptop to lower resolution should use less power, extending your battery life).

 - This would be a good point to experiment with.
-Close the window, then experiment with different values other than 400.
+Close the window, then experiment with values other than 400.

 The method call `setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE)` tells Java to close the window when someone closes the window...
 I've never seen anyone use a different option here, but I'm sure there are some.